-WiredWest is working on building a last-mile fiber optic network to connect towns and businesses to the Massachusetts Broadband Institute (MBI) 123 network, and provide superior high-speed internet, phone and TV/video services to residents.
+WiredWest is working on building a last-mile fiber optic network to connect towns and businesses to the Massachusetts Broadband Institute (MBI) 123 network, and provide superior high-speed internet, phone and video services to residents.

 Below is information on important aspects of service to Community Anchor Institutions (CAIs) over the MBI 123 network, including using WiredWest as a service provider.